stallev/langs/texts/eng/b1b2/lessons_list/15-personal-care-hygiene.md

 ## Основной текст / Main Text

-Emma has always been really particular about her personal care routine, and honestly, it's something that makes her feel confident and ready to tackle whatever the day throws at her.
-Her morning routine starts with a refreshing shower using her favorite soap and shampoo.
-She loves the feeling of being completely clean and fresh when she steps out of the shower and dries off with a soft towel.
+Emma has always been really particular about her personal *care* routine, and honestly, it's something that makes her feel confident and ready to tackle whatever the day throws at her.
+Her morning routine starts with a refreshing *shower* using her favorite *soap* and *shampoo*.
+She loves the feeling of being completely *clean* and fresh when she steps out of the *shower* and dries off with a soft *towel*.

-After her shower, Emma takes care of her dental hygiene by brushing her teeth with toothpaste and her trusty toothbrush.
-She's learned that good oral care is super important for overall health, so she never skips this step.
-Then she combs her hair in front of the mirror, making sure everything looks neat and put together.
+After her *shower*, Emma takes *care* of her dental *hygiene* by *wash*ing her teeth with *toothpaste* and her trusty *toothbrush*.
+She's learned that good oral *care* is super important for overall health, so she never skips this step.
+Then she *comb*s her hair in front of the *mirror*, making sure everything looks neat and put together.

 Emma's skincare routine is pretty simple but effective.
-She applies a gentle lotion to keep her skin soft and hydrated, and she uses a light cream around her eyes.
-She's not big on heavy makeup, but she does like to wear a bit of perfume to feel put together.
-Sometimes she'll use a razor to keep things smooth, and she always makes sure to apply deodorant to stay fresh throughout the day.
+She applies a gentle *lotion* to keep her skin soft and hydrated, and she uses a light *cream* around her eyes.
+She's not big on heavy *makeup*, but she does like to wear a bit of *perfume* to feel put together.
+Sometimes she'll use a *razor* to keep things smooth, and she always makes sure to apply *deodorant* to stay fresh throughout the day.

-What Emma really loves about her personal care routine is that it's not just about looking good - it's about feeling good too.
-Taking care of herself gives her a sense of control and helps her start each day with a positive mindset.
-She believes that good hygiene and self-care are essential parts of a healthy lifestyle, and she's always encouraging her friends to develop their own routines that work for them.
+What Emma really loves about her personal *care* routine is that it's not just about looking good - it's about feeling good too.
+Taking *care* of herself gives her a sense of control and helps her start each day with a positive mindset.
+She believes that good *hygiene* and self-*care* are essential parts of a healthy lifestyle, and she's always encouraging her friends to develop their own routines that work for them.
+She also enjoys taking a relaxing *bath* with her favorite *brush* and *soap* on weekends.

 ## Дополнительные примеры / Additional Examples